emilyxu1412/CIS-1051-Final-Project/preposal.txt.md

 ## What idea(s) do you have for your final project?

-Thinking of making a morse code translator for final project
+Thinking of making a website or a steganography project

 ## If you plan to collaborate with one or two classmates, what are their names?